• Room 0G.004 - 24 University Square

 Teaching

-I also teach in the School-wide module HAP7001, on research ethics (including on the philosophy behind contemporary research ethics).
+At MA level I teach on the Applied Philosophy module and convene the Virtues, Ethics, and Empires module.
+I also regularly contribute to the School-wide module HAP7001, focusing on research ethics (including on the philosophy that informs contemporary research ethics).

-At undergraduate level, I convene the third-year module Philosophy of Technology and Environment (Spring).
-I also currently teach on several second-year undergraduate modules, including History of Philosophy in Autumn 2023, in which we attend to philosophy written by less commonly taught philosophers of the early modern period.
+At undergraduate level, I convene the third-year module Philosophy of Technology and Environment each Spring.
+I also regularly teach on several second-year undergraduate modules, including History of Philosophy, in which we examine philosophy written by less commonly taught philosophers of the early modern period, including Elisabeth of Bohemia, Margaret Cavendish, and Anton Wilhelm Amo Afer.

 Expertise related to UN Sustainable Development Goals